FORM

 advanced esophageal cancer (KUNLUN).

-the treatment of GI cancers across several medicines and a variety
+GI cancers across several medicines and a variety of tumour types

-of tumour types and stages of disease.
-In 2020, GI cancers
+and stages of disease.
+In 2020, GI cancers collectively represented

-collectively represented approximately 5.1 million new cancer cases
+approximately 5.1 million new cancer cases leading to approximately

-this programme, the Company is committed to improving outcomes in
+Within this programme, the Company is committed to improving

 In addition to its indications in BTC and